 The Pop Shop

 729 Haddon Avenue, Collingswood NJ 08108

 Hot Dog Heaven: Hot Diggity!

 Though the Hot Diggity! team probably won't come out and proclaim this themselves, American children who dislike hot dogs should be sent to reform school.
 For the remaining sensible small humans who appreciate the value of a well-executed tubesteak, Philly's premier doggery is eager to accommodate.

-A specialist in regional wiener styles, like the beef chili-covered Cincinnati Skyline and the kraut-laden Bronx Bomber, HD! also makes lovely hand-cut fries, scooped into brown paper funnels and dropped into the perfectly sized caddy holes sawed out of the tables.
+A specialist in regional wiener styles, like the beef chili-covered Cincinnati Skyline and the kraut-laden Bronx Bomber, Hot Diggity! also makes lovely hand-cut fries, scooped into brown paper funnels and dropped into the perfectly sized caddy holes sawed out of the tables.
 The ever-changing housemade soda selection is another attractive aspect for high fructose corn syrup-averse parents.

 630 South Street, Philadelphia PA 19147